RAPiD: Reward-Guided Consistency Distillation of Diffusion Planners for Real-Time Autonomous Driving: Experiments

 \subsection{Experiment Setup}

-\mymethod~is implemented in PyTorch and trained using an A40 GPU (48GB VRAM) on Monash University's M3 Cluster.
-We evaluate robustness and accuracy across two datasets: nuPlan\cite{karnchanachari2024towards} and interPlan~\cite{hallgarten2024can}.
-To assess performance, we employ three evaluation frameworks: nuPlan scores for planning quality, interPlan scores with breakdown analysis for scenario-specific performance, and PDM scorer metrics~\cite{diffusionES} for safety and comfort assessment.
-SOTA methods used for comparison are listed in Tables~\ref{tab:nuPlan_benchmark} and~\ref{tab:interPlan_scores}.
+\mymethod~is implemented in PyTorch~\cite{paszke2019pytorch} and trained using an NVIDIA RTX 4090 GPU with 24GB VRAM.
+The main driving evaluation is conducted on nuPlan~\cite{karnchanachari2024towards} and interPlan~\cite{hallgarten2024can}.
+We report nuPlan scores for closed-loop planning quality, interPlan scores for scenario-specific interactive performance, and PDM-style scorer metrics~\cite{diffusionES} for safety and comfort analysis.
+Representative comparison methods are listed in Tables~\ref{tab:nuPlan_benchmark} and~\ref{tab:interPlan_scores}.
+Additional controlled offline-RL experiments on D4RL~\cite{fu2020d4rl}, including AntMaze and Gym-MuJoCo tasks, are provided in S4 of the \textit{Supplementary Material}.
+For those supplementary experiments, we reuse SRPO pretrained diffusion and critic checkpoints as the base initialization to isolate the effect of the proposed consistency-distillation and critic-selection modifications under a controlled comparison.